EZdenki/STM32F030-CMSIS-Basic-Interrupts/README.md

 out the relevant #define statements near the top of ```main.c```.
 Multiple interrupts may be set up simultaneously.

 * __BUTTON_INTERRUPT:<br>
-  Interrupt generated on the rising edge of PA0 and PA1.
-Pressing and releasing the button on PA0 will cause EXTI0_1_IRQHandler to be called and will turn ON the LED attached to PF0.
-Likewise, pressing and releasing the button on PA1 will cause EXTI0_1_IRQHandler to be called and will turn OFF the LED.
+  Interrupt generated on the rising edge of PA0, PA1, and PA2.
+Pressing and releasing a button will result in a rising edge and trigger one of the following:
+    - PA0: Will call EXTI0_1_IRQHandler while setting the PR0; Turn ON PA3 LED.
+    - PA1: Will call EXTI0_1_IRQHandler while setting the PR1; Turn OFF PA3 LED.
+    - PA2: Will call EXTI2_3_IRQHandler while setting the PR2: Toggle PA3 LED.
-  Note that EXTI0 and EXTI1 both result in a call to the same interrupt handler.
+  Note that EXTI0 and EXTI1 both result in a call to EXTI0_1_IRQHandler.
 The code inside the handler must determine which line actually caused the interrupt by checking the EXTI->PR register for the PR0 bit (for PA0) or PR1 bit (for PA1).
+Likewise for EXTI2 and EXTI3 calling EXTI2_3_IRQHandler.

 * __TIMER_INTERRUPT<br>
-  Interrupt generated each time that TIM14 overflows.
+  TIM14 is set up to overflow at a certain perdiod.
+Each time the timer overflows, an interrupt is generated which calls TIM14_IRQHandler.
+This handler toggles the PA4 LED.

 * __SYSTICK_INTERRUPT
-  Interrupt generated each time that x clock cycles have occurred, where x is a 24-bit number initialized in the SysTick_Config( x ) procedure.
+  Once the SysTick interrupt is initialized, an interrupt is generated each time that x clock cycles have occurred, where x is a 24-bit number initialized in the SysTick_Config( x ) procedure.
 On an 8 MHz clock, the slowest time between calls to the interrupt handler is approx. 2 seconds when using a value of (uint32_t)16E6 for x.

 ## Hardware Setup
 ```